mesh-grid/gmesh/standard/snowfish.md

 # Snowfish - System of Federation

-Murcurial relies upon a system of global federation called Snowfish.
+Gmesh relies upon a system of global federation called Snowfish.

 The [Specimen] standard already explains how Snowfish systems communicate versioning, and many miscellaneous things.
 But, this now is further more for communication directly.

 In terms of Snowfish server naming, [we follow the Matrix spec here](https://spec.matrix.org/v1.6/appendices/#server-name).

-However, unlike the Matrix spec, we have case-insensitivity for server naming.
+However, unlike the Matrix spec, we have case-insensitivity for server naming, and server names must be 40 or less characters.

 Snowfish endpoints, unlike user ones, should have **reliable** integers instead of the normal unreliable.